From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Institutional Background

+In 2017, almost two-thirds of the cantons had enforced mandatory kindergarten attendance for four-year-olds.\footnote{Aargau, Basel-Land, Basel-Stadt, Bern, Fribourg, Geneva, Glarus, Jura, Neuch\^atel, St Gallen, Schaffhausen, Solothurn, Thurgau, Ticino, Vaud, Valais, and Zurich.} In these cantons, children who turn four before or on the cutoff date must enter kindergarten in the same year, while four-year-olds born after the cutoff date do not enter kindergarten until the following year.
+Table \ref{tab: Cut-off dates} in the Online Appendix shows that these birthday cut-off dates vary from year to year and canton to canton and settle on 31.7.
+The reason for this shift is the joint decision by the cantons to determine a uniform cut-off date.
+Most cantons have decided to gradually shift the cut-off date so that the rush to kindergartens remains roughly the same during the transition period and does not increase particularly sharply in one year and overload the infrastructure.

+The twofold aim of the mandatory kindergarten is to promote the development of children, but also to encourage the compatibility of family and work \citep{EDK2014}.
+In this paper, we focus on the latter and examine whether the obligation to attend kindergarten at the age of four affects mothers' work behaviour.
+Hence, the length of the mandatory kindergarten may be crucial for the maternal work decision.
+The kindergarten hours differ from canton to canton: At the lower bound is the canton Valais, where four-year-old children are supposed to attend 12 lessons per week,\footnote{EDK Kantonsumfrage 2016/17} each lesson is 45 minutes long, i.e. the children spend in sum 9 hours per week in the kindergarten.
+At the upper bound of kindergarten hours is the canton Ticino, where children attend the kindergarten on four days from the morning till the afternoon and an additional half-day.
 The mandatory kindergarten is part of early childhood education, which takes place prior to primary education \citep{OECD2015} and corresponds to level 0 in the International Standard Classification of Education (ISCED) \citep{EuropeanComm16/17}.
 In the German- and Italian-speaking parts of Switzerland, kindergarten is rather a separate institution, whereas in the French-speaking part, kindergarten is represented as two additional classes in primary school \citep{EDK2016}.
-Kindergarten is, similar to a school curriculum, divided into lessons.
-The length and the numbers of lessons vary from canton to canton: At the lower bound is the canton Valais, where four-year-old children are supposed to attend 12 lessons per week.\footnote{EDK Kantonsumfrage 2016/17} Each lesson is 45 minutes long, so the children spend in sum 9 hours per week in the kindergarten.
-At the upper bound of kindergarten hours is the canton Ticino, where children attend the kindergarten on four days from the morning till the afternoon and an additional half-day.